Examath/UniTable/README.md

 **Version 1.3** (Dec 2024) was a significant overhaul of the internal workings of the application.
 This allowed for two significant improvements:
-- You can now save timetables to your local computer.
+- You can now open and save timetables to your local computer.
 Now you can create multiple versions of a timetable to compare and contrast, and open old timetables.
-- You can directly add, edit and update courses through the user interface.
+- You can directly add, edit, remove and update courses through the user interface.
 Programming in .cuacv is no longer required